Sharrif Floyd

-Sharrif Kalil Floyd (born May 28, 1991) is an American professional football coach and former defensive tackle who is the assistant defensive line coach for the Washington Commanders of the National Football League (NFL).
+Sharrif Kalil Floyd (born May 28, 1991) is an American professional football coach and former defensive tackle who is the defensive line coach for the Georgetown Hoyas.
 He played college football for the Florida Gators, earning All-American honors in 2012.
 Floyd was selected by the Minnesota Vikings in the first round of the 2013 NFL draft and retired in 2017 following a number of injuries.
 He became a coach in 2019.

 Early life

 Floyd at the 2010 All-American Bowl.

 Floyd was born on May 28, 1991, in Philadelphia, Pennsylvania.
 He attended George Washington High School in Philadelphia, where he started varsity football for 3 of his 4 years at Washington, under head coach Ron Cohen.
 He totaled over 60 tackles, 6 sacks and I 43 tackles for losses during his junior season while tearing his ACL during a semifinal playoff game.
 He received an invitation to the annual U.S. Army National Combine in January 2009, but initially could not afford the travel costs to San Antonio, Texas.
 With help from special-education students and counselor, Dawn Seeger, Floyd baked brownies and sold them at school for weeks to raise the money.
 He was able to make the trip and earned first-team all-combine honors.Becoming the #1 ranked offensive lineman of his class.
 After his senior season at Washington High School, he was named a high school All-American by USA Today, Parade magazine, and EA Sports.
 He ended his high school career at the 2010 U.S. Army All-American Bowl.
 Regarded as a five-star recruit by Rivals.com, Floyd was listed as the top defensive tackle prospect of the 2010 class.
 He chose Florida over eight other major Division I FBS college football programs, including Miami, Ohio State and USC.